emiraydin/p2k/README.md

 ## Dependencies

 ### 1. Kindlegen application
 We need Kindlegen application to parse our ebook into MOBI format, which will then be delivered to the users.
-You can download it here: http://www.amazon.com/gp/feature.html?docId=1000765211

-Once downloaded, make sure to add the directory you put this file in is located in your PATH.
+I'm using the Kindlerb gem to download and operate the Kindlegen executable, so please make sure you follow the gem documentation here for setup: https://github.com/emiraydin/kindlerb.

 ### 2. ImageMagick for image compression and optimization
 This application uses [ImageMagick] (http://www.imagemagick.org/script/binary-releases.php) to optimize and compress images before putting it into a Kindle supported ebook file.
 You'll need the ImageMagick binaries in order to make the `convert` command work.